llwyd/xSnake/README.md

-# xPong
+# xSnake
 A simple snake clone made using XLib
 #How to use
-Clone the repository and compile using the makefile.  cygwin users will need to invoke `startxwin ./xPong` to start the game.
+Clone the repository and compile using the makefile.  cygwin users will need to invoke `startxwin ./xSnake` to start the game.
 #Acknowledgements/References
 The links below were helpful in getting to grips with using X11
 * [1] A brief into to X11 Programming. http://math.msu.su/~vvb/2course/Borisenko/CppProjects/GWindow/xintro.html